javaplus/MadScientist/lessons/RGBled.md

     alt_colors(blue, 1000)
 ```
-this code will give power to each pin one at a time, making the led flash different colors!
+this code will give power to each pin one at a time, making the led flash the 3 primay colors!

 Now lets have the led fade into different colors.
 In this code we will be using the library PMW(pulse width modulation)
   allowing us to change the values of the brightness/color.

   [Learn more about PWM!](https://github.com/javaplus/MadScientist/blob/main/lessons/led_pwm.md)

+Here we will make a function called alt_colors() passing in the different pins to cycle through different duty cycle values to control the brightness of the LED.

 ```python
 from machine import Pin, PWM